Optimization under second order constraints: are the finite element discretizations consistent ?: Consistency of the FEM

 It appears that such a discretization is not even consistent for the linear part of the constraint.
 More precisely, while one could believe one forces the solution to be subharmonic, indeed, one forces it to be such that $u_{xxxx}+u_{yyyy} \leq 0$ !
 The full nonlinear convexity constraint on the same vertices may only work worse.
-This proves that the proof of convergence of FE methods by \cite{Aguilera_Morin_09}, which fails if the test functions change sign, maynot be improved on that point.

 One must notice that the fourth order of the expansion in (\ref{eq20}) is meaningful.
 Indeed, on the one hand the three midpoints quadrature is exact for $P_2$ functions in a triangle.
 On the other hand the basis function for a vertex vanishes on these midpoints.
 As a result, the order two term is identically zero.
 So the first non-zero term is the fourth one and the constraint is of fourth order too.